 Who we’re looking for

 Our aim is to find people with the potential to be great teachers.
-That doesn’t mean we need you to be the finished product, but you do need to have the basic qualities needed to get there, and ideally a passion for teaching and an interest in taking part in our Training Programme.
+That doesn’t mean we need you to be the finished product, but you do need to have the basic qualities needed to get there, and ideally a passion for teaching and an interest in finding out more about our Training Programme.

-When we assess your application we’ll be looking for these key teaching competencies:
+When we assess your application we’ll be looking for these key competencies: